forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 **Note:** If your company requires the use of a proxy, we recommend setting this through the Salesforce CLI, not through VS Code, in order to use the Einstein for Developers extension.

 ## Troubleshooting Checklist
-Use this troubleshooting checklist to identify and eliminate common problems with using Einstein for Developers
+Use this troubleshooting checklist to identify and eliminate common problems with using Einstein for Developers.

 ### Installation Checklist